 Documents related to the study are available for review at the Information Centre located at 41, Route 132 in Port-Daniel-Gascons.
 For more information, contact 581-351-0020 or please contact us.

-Beyond the economic effect our organization will provide to the communities in which we operate, McInnis intends to play an active role in community development by supporting causes and projects that will positively impact our neighbors.
-To this end, we will develop a corporate social responsibility policy for all communities in which we work; one that will provide direction for the company’s involvement and contributions.
+Beyond the economic effect our organization provides to the communities in which we operate, McInnis plays an active role in community development by supporting causes and projects that positively impact our neighbors.
+To this end, we have developed a Corporate Social Responsibility Policy for all communities in which we work; one that provides direction for the company’s involvement and contributions.

-For example, in Port-Daniel – Gascons, where the construction of our new facility has already provided a significant economic impact, McInnis holds memberships in the Rocher-Percé Chamber of Commerce and the Baie-des-Chaleurs Chamber of Commerce – and we expect our participation to increase as operations ramp up.
+For example, in Port-Daniel – Gascons, our new facility has already provided a significant economic impact, McInnis holds memberships in the Rocher-Percé Chamber of Commerce and the Baie-des-Chaleurs Chamber of Commerce – and we expect our participation to increase over time.

 The Committee consists of representatives from :